 Saved screens let you rebuild and monitor your filters without re-entering parameters.
 The heatmap gives instant sector-level orientation before drilling into individual names.

 The free tier requires no account and covers the full filter set.
 The paid tier adds unlimited saved screens and additional columns.
+See the full list of alternatives we track for context on how other tools compare.

 Best for: Investors who approach the market systematically — building filter sets based on a thesis and sorting results to find candidates.